Value of Old Silver Trays: Marks, Weight

-Old silver tray value depends on sterling or plate, weight, maker, age, size, condition, monograms, tray form, and whether it belongs to a service.
+Old silver tray value depends on sterling versus plate, maker, marks, weight, size, tray form, monograms, condition, and service match.

 Upload photos.
 We identify the object, check real sales, and show the right appraisal path.

-Old silver trays can be valuable when they are sterling, large, heavy, well-marked, or part of a desirable service.
-Silverplate trays are usually valued by maker, design, condition, and use rather than silver weight.
+Old silver trays can be valuable when they are sterling, large, heavy, well-marked, or original to a desirable service.
+Silverplate trays are usually valued by maker, design, condition, size, and decorative appeal rather than silver weight.
+The first value question is whether the tray is solid silver, Old Sheffield plate, electroplate, or a later plated serving tray.

 Quick value checklist

-- Photograph hallmarks, maker marks, underside, handles, rim, feet, engraving, and monograms.
+• Photograph hallmarks, maker marks, underside, handles, rim, feet, engraving, armorials, monograms, and any pattern or retailer marks.

-- Measure length and width, record weight if known, and identify whether it is sterling, Old Sheffield plate, or electroplate.
+• Measure length and width, record weight if known, and note whether the tray is sterling, coin silver, Old Sheffield plate, electroplate, or unmarked plate.

-- Note dents, scratches, repairs, plating loss, rubbed engraving, and whether it belongs to a tea set.
+• Check dents, scratches, repair seams, plating loss, worn high points, rubbed engraving, loose handles, and whether the tray belongs to a tea set.

 Key value drivers